Document Type: Protocol

 - performance data

-- relationship expansion opportunities
+- expansion opportunities

-- Review Stage
+5. Review Stage

 Evaluate performance and future potential.

-- analyse campaign results
+- analyse results

-- gather feedback (internal + partner)
+- gather feedback

 - evaluate ROI